 Kasowitz regularly represents clients, as plaintiffs or defendants, in cases involving price-fixing, bid-rigging, tying, exclusive dealing, conspiracies, attempts to monopolize, and monopolization.
-The firm’s antitrust experience spans a wide range of industries, including shipping, chemicals, agricultural and processed foods, telecommunications, pharmaceuticals, and publishing.
-Our antitrust lawyers have received extensive recognition by Chambers USA, Who’s Who Legal, and Best Lawyers, among others, and have chaired American Bar Association antitrust committees and other similar groups.
+The firm’s antitrust experience spans a wide range of industries, including automotive, shipping, chemicals, agricultural and processed foods, telecommunications, pharmaceuticals, and publishing.
+Our antitrust lawyers have received extensive recognition by Chambers USA, Legal 500, and Best Lawyers, among others, and have chaired American Bar Association antitrust committees and other antitrust industry groups.

 Teva Pharmaceuticals, the world’s largest generic drug manufacturer (headquartered in Israel), and its US subsidiary Actavis, in defense of antitrust actions commenced by the State Attorneys General for 48 states, 28 civil antitrust class actions and three direct actions.